 Arctic Challenge for Sustainability project (ArCS) held a public lecture on Saturday, 18th March 2017 at Seiryo-kaikan Hall, Nagatacho.
 There were 158 audiences including scientists, company workers and students.

-The seminar started with an introductory talk by Dr. Masao Fukasawa (Project Director of ArCS, NIPR/JAMSTEC), followed by the greeting from Mr. Toshiei Mizuochi (State Minister of Education, Culture, Sports, Science and Technology).
-Then, Ms. Kazuko Shiraishi (Japan's Ambassador in charge of Arctic Affairs) gave a talk with her expectation for ArCS as well as the seminar from the standpoint serving as an intermediary between Japan and other countries as well as researchers and policymakers.
+The lecture started with an introductory talk by Dr. Masao Fukasawa (Project Director of ArCS, NIPR/JAMSTEC), followed by the greeting from Mr. Toshiei Mizuochi (State Minister of Education, Culture, Sports, Science and Technology).
+Then, Ms. Kazuko Shiraishi (Japan's Ambassador in charge of Arctic Affairs) gave a talk with her expectation for ArCS as well as the lecture from the standpoint serving as an intermediary between Japan and other countries as well as researchers and policymakers.

 Dr. Atsushi Sunami (Vice President at National Graduate Institute for Policy Studies) gave a keynote speech titled “Japan’s science and technology diplomacy supported by Arctic research - towards ‘science for humanity’ -.”
 In this speech, absorbing topics were presented from two points of view; science and technology for diplomacy, diplomacy for science and technology, such as how the Arctic is regarded in science and technology diplomacy and what contribution Japan is expected to make.